top of page

 Pit and chop 4 cups of peaches.

-Mix the peaches with 1/4 c lemon juice, 1/8 teaspoon of ginger, and 2 tablespoons of pectin in a deep pot.
+Mix the peaches with 1/4 c lemon juice, 1/8 teaspoon of ginger, and 2 tablespoons of pectin in a large pot.
 If you want to reduce foaming add 1/2 teaspoon of butter.

 Bring the mixture to a full rolling boil on medium-high heat.
 Stir regularly.